meysamnova/zoomit/README.md

 ## Features

 - Display latest news
-- View news details
+- open news in browser
-- Save news for later
+- show number of comments

 ## Using the API